-#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.3,7,1 New profile: IHE Product Catalog Profile(s) and Implementation Guidance IHE TBD: when is the beginning of testing?
-6.3.7.2 Profile updates: ePrescription, eDispense - update to align to IDMP and meet UNICOM needs HL7 & IHE TBD: when is the beginning of testing?
+#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.3.7.1 New profile: IHE Product Catalog Profile(s) and Implementation Guidance IHE TBD: when is the beginning of testing?
+Work in progress 6.3.7.2 Profile updates: ePrescription, eDispense - update to align to IDMP and meet UNICOM needs HL7 & IHE TBD: when is the beginning of testing?
+Work in progress; HL7 FCAT (Mai 2021) used to initiate awareness tests.